Image Source: Apple

 As technology advances, seniors have access to more and more options when it comes to monitoring their health, safety, and wellbeing.
-The latest tech news was first introduced with the Apple Watch Series 4 and continues with the Series 5, Series 6, Series 7, and now the Series 8 which was released in mid-September 2022.
+The latest tech news was first introduced with the Apple Watch Series 4 and continues with the Series 5, Series 6, Series 7, Series 8 and now the Series 9 which was released in mid-September 2023.
 Much like the iPhone, the Apple Watch keeps evolving over time, providing better information technology features to users.
-To understand how this wristwatch can help seniors, you have to understand the latest technology they have built into the watch.
-That technology is an accelerometer and gyroscope that measures up to 32 g-forces.
-This fall detection algorithm can determine if your loved one has suffered from a fall and will call for help automatically.
-The more information you have at hand, the more you can understand the fall detection technology.
-Read on for a complete breakdown!

 What Are Fall Detection Devices?